katiebvogel/Rails-Blog-App/README.md

 10/3/16 --> 10/5/16-- Made changes on a different machine and having push/pull conflicts
   Working on a new Ruby project at work and delving into Solidus.

+  10/6/16 -- Today, added CREATE comments (and created a partial form for new comments to be rendered within the article.show.html.erb), and also DESTROY comments.
+If an article is destroyed, its associated comments will also be destroyed, thanks to a small change in the articles model.  dependent: :destroy   .
+Leaving off at Chapter 9 - SECURITY